cs123tas/labs/lab01/README.md

 #### ***Task 12:***

-In `Square.h`, fill out the `area()` function that returns the area of a `Square` using only the member variable `sideLength`.
+In `Square.cpp`, fill out the `area()` function that returns the area of a `Square` using only the member variable `sideLength`.

 #### ***Task 13:***

-In `Square.cpp`, write the definition of the constructor for the `Square` subclass.
+Now write the definition of the constructor for the `Square` subclass.
 Make sure to set its member variable `sideLength` to zero in the member initializer list as we did in Task 5.

 #### ***Task 14:***